Janus MoSSe/WSSe Heterobilayers as Selective Photocatalysts for Water Splitting: Results and discussion

 The efficiency of photocatalytic water splitting is intimately linked to the pH of the aqueous environment, which controls the positions of the water redox potentials.
 The pH-dependent redox potentials at room temperature are governed by the Nernst equation\cite{Bolts1976,Pham2014,Xin2015,xia2018}: $E_{pH} = E_{pH=0} - 0.059 \cdot pH$ where $E_{pH}$ is the redox potential at a specific acidity or alkalinity level.
 As the pH value increases from 0 to 14, the redox potentials for both HER and OER shift upward in energy.

-To account for pH variations depending on the catalytic environment, we reassess the alignment of the frontier levels of the considered hetero-bilayers (and homo-bilayers for reference) with respect to the modified values of the HER and OER potentials at pH$=7$ and pH$=14$ (Figure~\ref{fig:offset}).
+To account for pH variations depending on the catalytic environment, we reassess the alignment of the frontier levels of the considered heterobilayers (and homobilayers for reference) with respect to the modified values of the HER and OER potentials at pH$=7$ and pH$=14$ (Figure~\ref{fig:offset}).
 At pH$=7$ (neutral environment), none of the considered systems fulfill the conditions for HER and OER simultaneously.
-On the other hand, at extreme alkaline conditions (pH$=14$), both the SeWS|SeWS homo-bilayer and the SeMoS$\mid$SWSe hetero-bilayer, which are inactive at lower pH values, become capable of overall water splitting in the range $11.5\leq$pH$\leq14$, as their band edges successfully straddle the shifted redox levels.
+On the other hand, at extreme alkaline conditions (pH$=14$), both the SeWS|SeWS homobilayer and the SeMoS$\mid$SWSe heterobilayer, which are inactive at lower pH values, become capable of overall water splitting in the range $11.5\leq$pH$\leq14$, as their band edges successfully straddle the shifted redox levels.

 The overall water splitting ability of a catalyst is quantified by its STH efficiency ($\eta_{\rm STH}$),\cite{Fu2018,xia2018,Ju2020} defined as the product of the light absorption efficiency ($\eta_{\rm abs}$) and the carrier utilization efficiency ($\eta_{\rm cu}$)~\cite{Fu2018,xia2018,Guan2018,Ju2020}: